Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/08-advanced-communication.md

 <img src="fig/c_row_memory_layout.png" alt="Row memory layout in C" height=360>

-Looking first at the purple boxes (containing elements 2, 6, 10 and 14) which make up up the row elements for column 1, we can see that the elements are not contiguous.
-Element `[0][1]` maps to element 2 and element `[1][1]` maps to element 6and so on.
-Elements in the same column but in a different row are separated by four other elements.
+Looking first at the purple boxes (containing elements 2, 6, 10 and 14) which make up the row elements for column 1, we can see that the elements are not contiguous.
+Element `[0][1]` maps to element 2 and element `[1][1]` maps to element 6 and so on.
+Elements in the same column but in a different row are separated by four other elements, in this example.
 In other words, elements in other rows are not contiguous.

 > ## Does memory contiguity affect performance?
 >